-In the customer's research and development, please evaluate it not only with a single semiconductor product but also in the entire system, and judge whether it's applicable.
-Furthermore, trouble with semiconductors may lead to personal injury, fire or property damage.
-Remember to give due consideration to safety when making your circuit designs, with appropriate measures such as (i) placement of substitutive, auxiliary circuits (e.g. appropriate fuse or circuit breaker between a power supply and semiconductor products), (ii) use of nonflammable material or (iii) prevention against any malfunction or mishap.
+Mitsubishi Electric Corporation puts the maximum effort into making semiconductor products better and more reliable, but there is always the possibility that trouble may occur with them.
+Trouble with semiconductors may lead to personal injury, fire or property damage.
+Remember to give due consideration to safety when making your circuit designs, with appropriate measures such as (i) placement of substitutive, auxiliary circuits, (ii) use of non-flammable material or (iii) prevention against any malfunction or mishap.